 Learn how to bleach dye a shirt with this fun twist on tie dying and fabric tinting!
-With just a few supplies and a few minutes, you'll have a completely unique and fun shirt!
+With just a few supplies and a few minutes, you’ll learn how to reverse dye with bleach and you’ll have a completely unique and fun shirt!

 I love fun shows and movies that I can enjoy with my kids.
 I also love creating crafts and doing projects that are inspired by our favorite characters!